devonzuegel/devonzuegel.github.io/README.md

 It will take a few minutes for the changes to propagate to the live site.
 You can follow along to see if the job is complete at https://github.com/devonzuegel/devonzuegel.github.io/actions.

+### Step 6: Check that the OpenGraph image is working

+If not, you can:
+1. Change the URL slug in the CMS
+2. Just paste a screenshot or image into the tweet

 # Things to improve